frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/customer-and-supplier.md

 **Duration: 3:21**

 This video demonstrate creating Customer and Suppliers in ERPNext.
-It also covers setting up masters required for creating Customer and Supplier like Customer Group, Territory and Supplier Type respectively.
+It also covers setting up masters required for creating Customer and Supplier like Customer Group, Territory and Supplier Type.